-In this article we explain what exactly a strategy is, and why it is important to think about it for your movement or campaign.
+In this article, we explain what exactly a campaign strategy is, and why it is important to think about it for your movement or campaign.
 We discuss the following aspects: vision, stakeholders, goals, objectives, tactics and evaluation.

 The purpose of a strategy is to help you determine the best approach to achieving your goals based on the situation you’re in, your values, as well as your strengths and weaknesses.

-Your vision is your analysis of the root problem, and your big ideas how to make the world a better place.
+Your vision is your analysis of the root problem and your big ideas on how to make the world a better place.

-For example, you might argue that the climate crisis is caused by a political system that gives more power to people with lots of money.
-However, you still believe there is the possibility changing this unfair system, by getting together enough people.
+Example: You might argue that the climate crisis is caused by a political system that gives more power to people with lots of money.
+However, you still believe there is the possibility of changing this unfair system, by getting together enough people.
 You want to build a new political system that gives a voice to everyone, especially those impacted most by the climate crisis.

 Stakeholders are all the individuals, groups of people and organisations that are relevant to your movement.